The Next Generation Now and in the Future

-Career Conservation Symposium
+Conservation Career Symposium

 Directorate Fellows Program

 Getting ready to graduate from college or in a graduate program?
-Senior undergraduate and graduate students will want to explore the Directorate Resource Assistants Fellowship Program (DFP).
+You’ll want to explore the Directorate Resource Assistants Fellowship Program (DFP).
 The DFP offers an 11-week, full-time, paid fellowship to work on conservation projects throughout the U.S. Fish and Wildlife Service.
 These conservation projects are designed and supervised by Service staff at offices and field stations throughout the country.
 You read the descriptions of the conservation projects and apply for those that most interest you, just like a job.
 After meeting all program requirements, DFP Fellows qualify for non-competitive appointment to positions with the Service or other agencies of the Department of the Interior; in other words, a full-time job.
 Fellowships are offered over the summer months, with recruitment for the program happening January – March each year.